matrixorigin/matrixorigin.io/docs/MatrixOne/Overview/matrixone-architecture-design.md

 The streaming engine is a new component to ease the ETL process from OLTP to OLAP.
 It is planned in the MatrixOne roadmap but not implemented yet.

+### **Proxy**

+The Proxy component is a powerful tool mainly used for load balancing and SQL routing.
+It has the following functions:

+- Through SQL routing, resource isolation between different tenants is realized, ensuring that the CNs of different tenants will not affect each other.
+- Through SQL routing, users can do a second split in the resource group of the same tenant, improving resource utilization.
+- The load balancing between different CNs is realized in the second split resource group, making the system more stable and efficient.

 ## **MatrixOne Features**

 In MatrixOne, it has the following features to make you more efficient in the process of using MatrixOne: